dendory/connix/README.txt

     remove_spaces(text)
         Remove extra spaces from a string.
         @param text: The string to process

+    remove_tags(text)
+        Return the text without any HTML tags in it.
+        @param text: The text to process.

     save(filename, data)
         Save data in a JSON file.